-\Students who transfer to WJU with 48 units may elect to complete the Essential Leadership Praxis course (3 units), an intensive upper division course which distills the essential topics covered in the required lower division courses of Personal Integrity, Contemporary Discipleship, Human Relationships, and Cultural Studies.
+Students who transfer to WJU with 48 units may elect to complete the Essential Leadership Praxis course (3 units), an intensive upper division course which distills the essential topics covered in the required lower division courses of Personal Integrity, Contemporary Discipleship, Human Relationships, and Cultural Studies.
 Additional courses or an additional 7 units in transfer would be required to meet the minimum of 128 units for graduation.

 Education of the Christian leader is incomplete without the foundational and integrative studies of Scripture that ground and bring coherence to the student's life and worldview.
-In the Bible and Theology major, students develop the skills and disciplines to study the Scriptures in analytical, practical and passionate ways, organizing its contents into meaningful patterns for life and ministry.
+In Biblical Studies, students develop the skills and disciplines to study the Scriptures in analytical, practical and passionate ways, organizing its contents into meaningful patterns for life and ministry.

-Bible and Theology Major 32 units Christian Foundations I (Old Testament) ,
+Christian Foundations I (Old Testament, BIBL101) 4

-Christian Foundations II (Gospels)
+Christian Foundations II (Gospels, BIBL102)

-Christian Foundations III (Acts - Revelation) 3
+Christian Foundations III (Acts - Revelation, BIBL103)3

-Biblical Interpretation 3
+Biblical Interpretation (BIBL249)

-Romans
+Romans (NT308)

-Christian Theology 4
+Christian Theology (THEO451)4

-Bible Electives 12
+Bible Electives12

-Must include at least one course each in New Testament, Old Testar Theology nent, and
+Must include at least one course each in New Testament, Old Testament, and Theology